molelesipho3/SIPMOL24054_PTO2409_GroupA_Sipho-Molele_CDV05/README update.md

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- Basic knowledge of HTML, CSS, and JavaScript (for customization)
+- Basic knowledge of HTML, CSS, and JavaScript (for customisation)

 ### Installation

 1. Download or clone the repository
 2. Open the `index.html` file in your web browser to view the website
-3. Customize the content and styling to fit your needs

 ### Customization

 #### Personal Information

-Edit the `index.html` file to update:

 - Your name and profession
 - About me section